latchbio/latch/docs/source/basics/when_to_create_task.md

 * Splitting up tasks creates new nodes in the graph representation of the workflow.
 If each node has one function, may be easier to interpret for biologists.

-Downsides of splitting a task into multiple tasks:
+Downsides of splitting a task into multiple smaller tasks:

 * File I/O overhead - files passed between tasks are uploaded to S3 by the first task and then downloaded by the second task.